arangodb/docs/3.5/http/analyzers.md

 ### Stem

-An analyser capable of stemming the text, treated as a single token, for supported languages.
+An analyzer capable of stemming the text, treated as a single token, for supported languages.

 The *properties* allowed for this analyzer are an object with the following